magepages/mpdocs/docs/faq/index.md

 * **Send an email to a customer when an answer is added**: Choose Yes to email the notification to customers when the answers are public and sent to the registered customers to receive the email
 * **Sender**: Allow choosing one in five senders that Magento offers: General Contact, Sales Representative, Customer Support, Custom Email 1, and Custom Email 2
-* **Template**:
-    * The extension is installed an available template to send to customers
+* **Template**: The extension is installed an available template to send to customers
-    * To change the FAQ Email Template, admins can create a new email template at the `Marketing > Email Template`
-    * Refer the guide to create a new email template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)

 ##### 3.5.2.
 Email to Admin